Ironman Training: Long Ride Benefits

 How often should I do a long ride?

 Once per week, typically on the weekend.
-It should be prioritized and followed by proper recovery or a brick workout.
+It should be prioritised and followed by proper recovery or a brick workout.

 Should I practice fuelling during long rides?